Builder's Greywater Guide: Installation, Standards, and Science for Builders, Landscapers, Regulators, Policymakers

 -Bahman Sheikh , Director, City of Los Angeles Greywater Pilot Project

-The Builder's Greywater Guide, a supplement to Oasis's book Create an Oasis with Grey Water (book), will help building professionals or homeowners work within or around building codes to successfully include greywater systems in new construction or remodeling in the US, even if they have little prior greywater experience.
+The Builder's Greywater Guide, a supplement to Oasis's Oasis greywater-book, will help building professionals or homeowners work within or around building codes to successfully include greywater systems in new construction or remodeling in the US, even if they have little prior greywater experience.

 Topics include: Special reasons for builders to install or not install a greywater system, flow chart for choosing a system, suggestions for dealing with inspectors, detailed review of system options with respect to the codes, latest construction details and design tips, maintenance suggestions, equations for estimating irrigation demand, and the complete text of the new California greywater law with annotations from Oasis (the California greywater law is very similar to the greywater section in the Uniform Plumbing Code, which may apply in all of the US west of the Mississippi and several Eastern States).

 Author: Art Ludwig.
 Oasis Design, 1995-2015.
 8.5 x 11, 58 pages, 16 figures and tables.
 ISBN 0964343320. $14.95

-Create an Oasis with Grey Water (book) is required in order to use the Builder's Guide.
+Oasis greywater-book is required in order to use the Builder's Guide.
 If you don't have Create an Oasis already, you'll want to order it or the set below:

 Choosing a system

 The question is, "what locally permissible greywater system can best match the greywater sources to the irrigation demand?"
 The flow chart (Figure 1, page 5) will yield a good answer in most situations.

 For sites with continuous downhill slope from the points of greywater generation to the points of irrigation need, and flows of under 300 gpd, this design provides inexpensive, reliable, automated distribution without filter cleaning.
 It is critical that hard-plumbed lines have proper slope (at least 1⁄4" per foot).
 All variations are legal in Arizona-style codes.
 All but the best, free-flow outlet variation are allowed under the CPC (see Appendix D).